 The cheapest paint isn't the most profitable.
 Here's how to spec the right product, protect your margins, and have a conversation clients actually understand.

-A quality paint like Benjamin Moore Regal Select or Aura will cover most repaints in two coats.
-A budget paint often needs three.
-On a typical room, that extra coat adds 30–40 minutes of labour.
+On a typical room, an extra coat adds 30–40 minutes of labour.
 Multiply that across a full house and you've eaten your margin.
+The premium on a quality paint is usually less than that labour cost.

 Solid performance, good coverage, easy to apply.
 Appropriate for rental properties, low-traffic spaces, or budget-conscious clients who understand the trade-off.